Home Backtesting and trading How To Become A Successful Quant Trader in 2024 (Can You Be...

 We have published many potential quantitative trading strategies on our website, completely free of charge.
 Many of them have stood the test of time and are not complicated at all.

 For example, the RSI(2) on QQQ has been very profitable for over two decades and still performs well.
-The strategy is as far away from rocket science as you probably can come.
+The strategy is as far away from rocket science as possible.

 Even though Jim Simons only hired highly skilled mathematicians, most of their strategies were not complex.
 In The Man Who Solved The Market, there is an interesting quote on page 112 on when the fund started making money: